FerchusGames/anisubs2epub/README.md

 # anisubs2epub

-Convert anime subtitle archives into EPUB files for vocabulary tracking with [Migaku Reader](https://reader.migaku.com/).
+Convert anime subtitle archives into EPUB files for vocabulary tracking.

 ## What is this?